 In 1979 Calvin Jordan was presented with an award for serving the church for over half a century.
 The award was presented by Charlie Patton and Alan Jordan for his outstanding service.

-Calvin United Church has a rich history and solid presence in the community for 116 years this September.
-It’s a short drive from Perth out the third line to DeWitt’s Corners, turn right onto the Cameron Side road and a quick drive up the road from there.
-If you are visiting the area on a Sunday morning at 11 a.m. you could stop by, be welcomed inside and feel the sense of the history and of the generations who have passed before you in this pretty church on the hill.
+Calvin United Church has a rich history, and solid presence in the community for over a century.
+It’s a short drive from Perth out the third line to DeWitt’s Corners, turn right onto the Cameron Side Road, and a quick drive up the road from there.
+If you are visiting the area, stop by, and feel the sense of the history, and of the generations who have passed before you in this pretty church on the hill.